 - Who evaluates ideas?
 A committee, a manager, a cross-functional team?

 - What criteria do you use?
-Business impact, feasibility, alignment with strategy?
+Business impact, feasibility, strategic alignment?
+See our guide on how to prioritise ideas.

 - What happens to approved ideas?
 Who implements?
-What is the timeline?
+What's the timeline?

-- What is the communication back to employees?
+- What's the communication back to employees?
 When do people learn if their idea was approved or rejected?
 What explanation do they get?

-Without clear process, ideas pile up unevaluated.
+Without this, ideas pile up unevaluated.
 Employees see nothing happening.
 They stop participating.
-This is where voice programmes fail.
+This is where more than half of voice programmes die, and it is completely avoidable.

 Step 4: Publicise the Programme

 Tell employees the programme exists.
-Explain how to participate, what they can voice concerns about, and what will happen with their input.
-Do this in multiple ways: emails, posters, team meetings, manager briefings, all-hands meetings.
+Explain how to participate, what topics are in scope, and what will happen with their input.
+Do this in multiple ways: emails, posters, team meetings, manager briefings, all-hands meetings, and (for frontline organisations) on-shift huddles.
+Make it clear:

-- This is not optional or temporary.
-It is how we operate.
+- This isn't optional or temporary.
+It's how we operate.

 - We actively want your input.

-- Speaking up does not carry risk or retaliation.
+- Speaking up doesn't carry risk or retaliation.

 - You will hear back what happened with your input.